College of Education and Human Development

 In this program, you will hone an interdisciplinary set of skills for designing and implementing effective evaluation strategies.
 Through advanced research techniques, you will be able to quickly and astutely discern issues in processes and systems, develop incisive solutions to bottlenecks and roadblocks, and manage organizational paradoxes with confidence.

-You will gain experience in a full array of quantitative, qualitative, and mixed methods, and you will sharpen your skills in designing evaluation studies, data collection, data analysis, and how to effectively communicate results to improve policies and programs..
+You will gain experience in a full array of quantitative, qualitative, and mixed methods, and you will sharpen your skills in designing evaluation studies, data collection, data analysis, and how to effectively communicate results to improve policies and programs.
 Through new and ongoing organizational partnerships, you will work in real-life evaluation cases and get hands-on experience.

-• Teach evaluation and research methods courses.
+• Teach courses in evaluation and research methods.

 • Serve as lead evaluators and consultants on evaluation and research methodology and program design.